oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-using-words-that-make-your-email-like-junk-mail/rule.md

 We have a program called [SSW LookOut! for Outlook](http://www.ssw.com.au/ssw/LookOut/) to check for this rule.

 ![ SSW LookOut](ContactorBadWord.GIF)
-! for Outlook checks that you don't use bad words.
+! for Outlook checks that you don't use bad words.​​